yoctoproject/poky/documentation/dev-manual/start.rst

     -  Separate the project's Metadata and code by using separate Git repositories.
 See the ":ref:`overview-manual/development-environment:yocto project source repositories`" section in the Yocto Project Overview and Concepts Manual for information on these repositories.
-See the "`Locating Yocto Project Source Files <#locating-yocto-project-source-files>`__" section for information on how to set up local Git repositories for related upstream Yocto Project Git repositories.
+See the ":ref:`dev-manual/start:locating yocto project source files`" section for information on how to set up local Git repositories for related upstream Yocto Project Git repositories.